 Citation awarded June, 1996

-Betty Macaulay developed a passion or medicine in a day when few women became physicians.
-On graduating from Denison, she worked for four years as a medical technician, and found her desire for a medical degree undiminished.
-She enrolled in the Long Island College of Medicine, where she graduated with High Honors in 1939.
+Elizabeth “Betty” Macaulay developed a passion or medicine in a day when few women became physicians.
+On graduating from Denison, she worked for four years as a medical technician and found her desire for a medical degree undiminished.
+She enrolled in the Long Island College of Medicine, where she graduated with high honors in 1939.

-Betty’s chosen field was pediatrics, and she began a career of fifty years’ commitment to children’s health.
-After several years as Assistant Pediatrician and Instructor in Pediatrics at the Long Island College Hospital, she opened a private practice in San Francisco, where she had moved with her husband.
-She served as Chairman of the Department of Pediatrics at Peninsula Hospital in Burlingame, California.
+Betty’s chosen field was pediatrics and she began a career of 50 years’ commitment to children’s health.
+After several years as assistant pediatrician and instructor in pediatrics at the Long Island College Hospital, she opened a private practice in San Francisco, where she had moved with her husband.
+She served as chairman of the department of pediatrics at Peninsula Hospital in Burlingame, California.

 Throughout her busy medical career, Betty remained a devoted family woman.
-She and her late husband raised seven children, one of whom, Elizabeth Macaulay Killen ’65, celebrates her 30th Reunion at Denison this year.
+She and her late husband raised seven children, one of whom, Elizabeth Macaulay Killen, class of 1965, celebrates her 30th reunion at Denison this year.